Jakobeha/devolve-ui.js/docs/README.md

 ### Notable types

-- `VNode`: Virtual "DOM" node, e.g. `box`, `text`, `color`
+- `VView`: Virtual "DOM" node, e.g. `box`, `text`, `color`.
+Immutable: a new view is created on change.
-- `VComponent`: Synchronizes a component function to a persistent `VNode` and preserves state from hooks.
+- `VComponent`: Component.
+Manages state, effects, input, etc. and renders a `VView`
-- `Bounds`: A node's bounds depend on the parent and previous component: therefore `Bounds` are literally a function from parent and previous component properties to a `BoundingBox`.
+- `Bounds`: A view's bounds depend on the parent and previous view: therefore `Bounds` are literally a function from parent and previous view properties to a `BoundingBox`.
 See [src/core/vdom/bounds.ts](https://github.com/Jakobeha/devolve-ui/blob/tree/master/core/vdom/bounds.ts)